 Children should be taught to be as independent as possible and should stop, stay still and listen when asked to do so by any member of staff.
-Staff have developed a variety of strategies for gaining the children's attention - raising a hand, ringing a bell, clapping hands, shaking a tambourine etc. The children should walk quietly around the school.
-Staff should ensure that children are supervised when they are outside the classroom in large groups, e.g. Going out into the playground, coming in from the playground, going to the hall, in the cloakrooms.
+Staff have developed a variety of strategies for gaining the children's attention - raising a hand, ringing a bell, clapping hands, shaking a tambourine etc. Staff in each class will use the same signal to gain children's attention.

+The children should walk quietly around the school.Staff should ensure that children are supervised when they are outside the classroom in large groups, e.g. Going out into the playground, coming in from the playground, going to the hall, in the cloakrooms.